 - Special presentation to the donor at a board meeting or annual meeting

 The list is endless for ways you can recognize a donor.
-In order for you to have an impact on the donor, you need to get to know what they will appreciate.
-Not what you think they should appreciate, or what you would appreciate, but what they will appreciate.
+In order to have an impact on the donor, you need to get to know what they will appreciate.
+Furthermore, it’s not what you think they should appreciate, or what you would appreciate, but what they will appreciate.

 Be sure to have a plan so you are not flying by the seat of your pants all year.